Game of Thrones filming locations – Northern Ireland

 This door is door four which is the dragon’s door of House Targaryen.
 Once you have, had your fill, drive down to Pollnagollum Cave found in Belmore Forest.

 The cave is Northern Ireland best kept secret.
 It’s part of the spectacular marble arch caves global geopark.
 The caves used in season 3 episode 4 as the hideout of Beric Dondarrion.
-The brotherhood without banners, who escorts a hooded Arya Gendry and the Hound to the secret hideaway.
+The brotherhood without banners escorted a hooded Arya, Gendry and the Hound to the secret hideaway.

-And here my trip to Northern Ireland ended, although later I returned to Belfast and reached the very gates of Titanic Studios, where it was impossible for me to stand and admire the studios where much of the filming had taken place.
+And here my trip to Northern Ireland ended and reached the very gates of Titanic Studios where much of the filming had taken place.

 The Touring Exhibition